 - Lack of respect for the MCAT

-- Failing to see how the MCAT is so much different from the rest
+- Failing to see how the MCAT is so much different from a normal exam

 What you need to do:

-- Take MCAT prep courses from Next Step Test Prep or M Prep
+- Take the MCAT prep course from Next Step Test Prep

 - Get the best score you can get!

-- Understand that there are no other tests like the MCAT.
+- Understand there are no other tests like the MCAT.